-Each of the options can be used as a custom storage for the repository backups.
-You can use any of your custom storage for each of your GitHub repositories.
+Each of the options can be used as a customer managed storage for the repository backups.
+You can use any of your storages for each of your GitHub repositories.
 Please be aware that the user-defined storages are provided by third-party companies may require additional expenses which are not included in Cloudback’s pricing.

-You can set up custom storage using the steps below.
+You can set up customer managed storage using the steps below.

 Step 1: Open repository settings